We’re born creative but lose this way of thinking

 Imagination is more important than knowledge

-Dr George Land, innovator, researcher, author and consultant was commissioned by NASA to develop a test for creativity, so they could put their best minds to important projects.
+Dr George Land and Beth Jarman were commissioned by NASA to develop a test for creativity, so they could put their best minds to important projects.
 The test worked well.

 This was the start of real interest in creativity and innovative thinking, about where it came from, whether some people were born with it or whether it was learned.
 Dr Lands and his team tested 1,600 children at age 5.
 98% of those 5-year-olds scored in the creative genius range, a finding they were shocked by.
 So, they developed it into a longitudinal test, retesting at age 10.
 At this age 30% scored in the creative genius range.
 They continued the tests a further five years, retesting at age 15.
 By this point it had dropped to 12%.
 Only 2% of adults score in this range.